National Housing Act (Canada): Dominion Housing Act 1935

+The DHA provided $20 million in loans.
+A total of 3,263 mortgage loans were administered through the Dominion Housing Act from 1935 to 1938.

+Two years after the DHA was passed, the Federal Home Improvement Plan was established and subsidized the interest rates on loans for housing rehabilitation to 66,900 homes.

+National Housing Acts

+In 1938, the first National Housing Act was passed by the Parliament of Canada to replace and expand the scope of the Dominion Housing Act of 1935.
+Replacement National Housing Acts were later passed in 1944 and 1954.
+Major amendments to these acts occurred in 1948, 1949, 1956, 1964, 1969, 1973, 1985, 1999 and 2007.

+Deputy Minister of Finance William Clifford Clark was the one to draft the National Housing Acts of 1938 and 1944, as well as the Dominion Housing Act.

 In 1945, the Central Mortgage and Housing Corporation (later renamed Canada Mortgage and Housing Corporation) was created to administer the NHA.

-Replacement National Housing Acts were passed in 1944 and 1954.
-Major amendments to these acts occurred in 1948, 1949, 1956, 1964, 1969, 1973, 1985, 1999 and 2007.

-The 1948 amendments introduced limited-dividend housing.
-In 1949, the Act was again amended to include funding for public, rent-geared-to-income housing, however, this was seen as a "tokenist" gesture and very few social housing units were built.
-The NHA of 1954 was largely the same as the two previous NHAs in its objective to "maintain the private mortgage market," however did it replace the joint-loan program with a mortgage-loan one.
+Amendments to the Act in 1948 introduced limited-dividend housing.
+In 1949, the Act was again amended to provide joint federal-provincial funding to construct public, rent-geared-to-income housing; however, this was seen as a "tokenist" gesture and very few social housing units were built.

+The NHA of 1954 was largely similar to its predecessors in its objective to "maintain the private mortgage market".
+It was significant in replacing the existing joint-loan program with a mortgage-loan one.

 The 1964 amendments made provinces, municipalities or their agencies the sole owners of public housing, as previously public housing was jointly owned with CMHC.

-The 1973 amendments shifted the federal approach to low-income housing from "social," segregated public housing to "comprehensive" housing policy and included provisions for non-profit and co-operative housing.
+The 1973 amendments provided financial assistance for new home buying, loans for co-operative housing, and low interest loans for municipal and private non-profit housing.
+As such, the federal approach was shifted to low-income housing from "social," segregated public housing to "comprehensive" housing policy and included provisions for non-profit and co-operative housing.

-The Dominion Housing Act and the National Housing Acts of 1938 and 1944 were drafted by Deputy Minister of Finance William Clifford Clark.